Welcome to my private place — my “rusty space” —

 I am crafting this introductory page on September 23, 2018 at 9 pm PST with my 5-year-old Australian Shepherd “resting” at my feet — highly unusual for her constantly busy demeanor.
 I’ve just come from an inspiring evening church service, where I realized that I have lived what the pastor referred to as “accepting the hard road as opposed to choosing it.”

-I am a writer whose path has reflected more begrudging acceptance than choice.
+I am a writer whose path in life has reflected more begrudging acceptance than actual choice.
 I am a daughter of the Most High King and sister of the One who endured an excruciating death in my place as payment to Lucifer — the “morning star” and current landlord of planet Earth — for my eternal freedom with Him in paradise.
 My spiritual armor is damaged and rusty.
 But I look forward with great anticipation to the new body clothed in LIGHT that awaits me at my ultimate destination.

 I have much to share with whoever is willing to make time to read what I’ve written and displayed here on this website.
 I invite you to journey with me, all the while remembering that you and I are imperfect, despite our most courageous efforts to grow into what our culture considers perfection.
 But as members of humankind, we each have unique bits of encouragement to offer to others.